Compositional Learning of Visually-Grounded Concepts Using Reinforcement: Environments for Grounded Learning

 \subsection{Environmental design}

-The 3D environments were developed to learn two key concepts: Shape (S) and Color (C).
-The environments contain objects made up of five distinct shapes, which are capsule, cube, cylinder, prism, and sphere, paired with five different colors: red, green, blue, yellow, and black.
-Hence, each object can be described using the shape and color, for example ``red sphere'', ``blue capsule'', or ``yellow prism''.
-The environment engine utilizes the available shapes and colors to generate episode variations featuring different object combinations in a random manner to train the agent.
+The three 3D environments were developed to learn two key concepts: Shape (S) and Color (C).
+The environments contain objects made up of five distinct shapes, which are capsule, cube, cylinder, prism, and sphere, and five different colors: red, green, blue, yellow, and black.
+Hence, each object can be described using the shape and color attributes, for example ``red sphere'', ``blue capsule'', or ``yellow prism''.
+The Unity engine utilizes the different shape and color combinations described in Table \ref{tab:train test split} to generate new combinations for each episode.

 A target object will be randomly spawned at one of four predetermined locations within a rectangular room.
 The overall layout of the environment remains constant, as depicted in Figure \ref{fig:1}.
-The room includes fixed visual cues namely a door, window, shelf and reference man.
+The room includes fixed visual cues namely a door, window, shelf and human figure.

-A Unity-based camera models the agent's first person point of view by capturing the environmental dynamics in terms of RGB images.
+A Unity-based camera models the agent's first-person point-of-view by capturing the environmental dynamics in terms of RGB images.
 These serve as the visual input for the RL agent.
-The environment also produces the label of the target object such as ``red cube'' or ``blue sphere''.
-The instruction will be passed to the RL agent as language input.
+The environment also generates the textual instructions of the target object such as ``red cube'' or ``blue sphere'', which are passed to the RL agent as language input.

-\subsubsection{Task}
+\subsection{Task}

-The primary objective of our RL agent is to navigate to the target object described by the language-based instruction.
+The primary objective of our RL agent is to navigate to the visual object described by the language-based instruction.
 We devised three different environments to investigate the agent's ability to decompose instructions and learn foundational concepts.
-The key details of the three environments are: \begin{enumerate} \item C$+$S (``Color AND Shape''): The task is to compositionally learn two word concepts.
+The key details of the three environments are: \begin{enumerate} \item C\&S (``Color AND Shape''): The task is to compositionally learn two word concepts.
 There is one target described by the color and shape attribute with three non-target objects.
-The instruction includes both color and shape words as inputs. \item C$+$S$+$S (``Color Shape Shape''): The task is to compositionally learn three-word concepts.
-There is one target with two shapes and three non-targets with pairs of shapes.
-Both objects in a pair will be of the same color.
-The instruction includes all three color and two shape words as inputs. \item C$/$S (``Color'' OR ``Shape''): The task is single word concept learning.
-There is one target and three non-target objects.
-Only one word, either color or shape, that is given as instruction. \end{enumerate}
+The instruction includes both color and shape words as inputs.

+Additionally, the C*\&S environment (used in Section \ref{sec:exp3}) adds five more color attributes that the agent will not be trained on.
+This out-of-distribution environment examines the agents' zero-shot capabilities when tested on unseen concepts.